DavideBrex/SpikeFlow/README.md

 ### 2. **Config file**

-The last step before running the workflow is to adjust the parameters in the config file (```config/config.yaml```).
-The file is written in YAML (Yet Another Markup Language), which is a human-readable data serialization format.
+The last step before running the workflow is adjusting the config file parameters (```config/config.yaml```).
+The file is written in YAML (Yet Another Markup Language), a human-readable data serialization format.
 It contains key-value pairs that can be nested to multiple leves.

 #### *Reference and exogenous (spike-in) genomes*